deathworlders/online/content/book/deathworlders/chapter-39-nirvana-cage.md

 “Nuh-uh.
 The *Trump Card.”*

-“No, wait...
-The *Cup of Covfefe.”*
+“No, wait...The *Cup of Covfefe.”*

 “Hah!
 No, the *Tiny Sailor Hands.”*